Thanks for joining us for Virtual Summer Camp with Art in the Garden: June 29-August 7th.

-OMA Pittsburgh’s Art in the Garden invests in the resiliency and social-emotional development of youth and families.
+OMA Pittsburgh’s Art in the Garden invests in the resiliency and social-emotional development of youth.
 To care for the health of all involved, and to prevent the spread of covid-19, Art in the Garden will be a virtual camp.
 Through this six-week program, we are committed to providing engaging activities in the arts and ecology that foster social and emotional growth and help meet the needs of your family.

 Each week campers receive: